Woocommerce

 Follow these debugging steps to fix the error:

-3. If it still doesn’t sync properly, go in your WooCommerce backend, then Settings > Permalinks and change the Common Settings to Month and name and press Save Changes:
+3. If it still doesn’t sync properly, go to your WooCommerce backend, then Settings > Permalinks and change the Common Settings to Month and name and press Save Changes:

 This error happens if your server denies the importer access because of too many incoming requests.